nudgebg/egvinsulin/docs/reference.md

-This part of the project documentation focuses on an **information-oriented** approach.
-Use it as a reference for the technical implementation of the `BabelBetes` project code.
+This is the technical documentation of the `BabelBetes` core modules.

 ::: babelbetes.run_functions